Hymn to Saint Gregory the Pope

 Cuius et normam sequeris.

-Because of this at this time Christ
+Because of this Christ now

-Offers puts you in charge of his church;
+Puts you in charge of his church;

-In this way you occupy the position of Peter,
+Thus you hold the chair of Peter,

 Whose example you also follow.